We are committed to a competitive and organised health system.

 Both the compulsory health insurance and the per-capita premiums must be maintained.

 The redistribution between poor and rich is a task of the state, therefore the system of individual premium reduction must be maintained.
-However, since more and more households have to make use of the premium reduction, it is important to reconsider the criteria for it.
+However, since more and more households must benefit from the premium reduction, it is important to reconsider the criteria.
 The distribution of money must not be made with the watering can.

 The risk compensation is a mandatory prerequisite for a fair competition among health insurers.